GuangyongChen/guangyongchen.github.io/_pages/about.md

   - /about.html
 ---

-I will join in [Zhejiang Lab](https://www.zhejianglab.com/) and [the State Key Lab of CAD&CG, Zhejiang University](http://www.cad.zju.edu.cn/) soon, I am now an associate professor working in [Shenzhen Institute of Advanced Technology (SIAT)](http://english.siat.cas.cn/), [Chinese Academy of Science (CAS)](http://english.cas.cn/).
+I am a Zhejiang University - Zhejiang Lab Hundred-Program Researcher mainly based in Zhejiang Lab(https://en.zhejianglab.com/).
 My research interests mainly concentrates around **fundamental AI**, including robust learning and graph representation with their practical applications in the fields of fundamental science.

 Opening
 ======